Working a Double

 (Written on 24/25 Jun)

 Another beautiful day among the mountains!
-Left as early as I could convince myself to in the cold, 7:45.
+Left as early as I could convince myself to in the cold, which was 7:45.
 Ate an especially hearty breakfast, oatmeal + fruits + pb&j tortilla + the remains of some jerky I'd bought.
 3 hours later, after the biggest climb of the day, had an all I could eat buffet with an incredible glacier view out the window, before getting back on the bike to keep snacking across Canada.

-This (seasonal) waterfall is many times taller than Multnomah falls
+This (seasonal?) waterfall is many times taller than Multnomah falls

 The big climb was big but it was nice to get it done nearly first thing.
 That seems to be my preference - get the hard thing out of the way and then enjoy the rest of the day.
-They've given the glacier a frankly amazing visitor center and some tours and movies and a starbucks and 2 restaurants; let's say it didn't look like that in my memories from 17 years ago.
-Not sure we'll even be able to "stand on" the glacier these days, maybe walk up to it?
-We'll find out more when I get back there with Lori and we think about some of the tours/etc. During the climb and the downhill after, I passed a solid dozen cyclists, more than one touring, all coming the other way - but just waved.
-It was too cold and trafficky to cross the road to chat at that point.
-Or I / they were too tired?
-Something!
+At the top are some glaciers near the road, and Parks Canada have given the glaciers a frankly amazing visitor center with some guided tours, movies, and a starbucks (I guess Tim Horton's was outbid?) and 3 restaurants.
+Let's say it didn't look like that in my memories from 17 years ago!
+I think that unless you take a tour, one cannot even legally "stand on" the glacier these days - as we did back during texas 4000 (even that experience was discouraged, as you can see in this image where we are constrained by cones)...I think one can maybe walk up to it?
+We'll anyway find out more when I get back there with Lori and we think about some of the tours/etc.

-Despite preparing for the long day, I still hadn't finally decided until arriving at the campground where I was originally planning to stay the nightm assuming I didn't "do the double".
+Despite preparing for the long day, I still hadn't finally decided if I'd press on, until arriving at the campground where I was originally planning to stay the night, assuming I didn't "do the double".
 I sat there at a picnic table, had a snack and reapplied sunscreen, and finally decided to just go - it was 1pm and I had at least 8 hours of light to make 50 miles, mostly downhill.
 Thank goodness it was mostly downhill; I was certainly not full of energy although I also was never really out of stamina - perhaps because I started setting a timer to remind myself to eat more, drink more, and reapply sunscreen every hour for that long second half of the day?
 Not sure, but glad I had the foresight to focus on nutrition so I didn't bonk (or roast - sunscreen works)!

 Love that style of mountain identifier (and yes I framed the picture so the mountain in the corner is the one on the sign!)